Terraplana: 2019–2024: Touring, Olhar Pra Trás and early success

 In 2022, Terraplana began recording Olhar Pra Trás at Nico's Studio.
 Around the same time, the band participated in and won a contest organized by the music company Groover, which granted them a spot at a special edition of Balaclava Fest featuring artists from the Balaclava Records roster, such as Gorduratrans, E A Terra Nunca Me Pareceu Tão Distante, and Lupe de Lupe.
 Kruchelski said that "Balaclava Fest happened at the perfect time, right when we were producing the album.
 We took the opportunity to play the songs with their final arrangements, and the reception got us even more excited.
 The contest and the festival opened doors for us and brought in a new audience that definitely connects with our sound but didn't know us yet".
-This opportunity connected the band with the team at independent label Balaclava Records, with whom Terraplana signed a contract.
+This opportunity connected the band with the team at Balaclava Records, with whom Terraplana signed a contract.
 At the end of 2022, they completed the album.
 The singles "Conversas" and "Memórias" were released in January and February 2023, respectively.

-On 1 March, the debut studio album Olhar Pra Trás was released via streaming platforms, produced by Gustavo Schimer and mixed/mastered by Nico Braganholo, who have worked with bands like Terno Rei and Marrakesh and includes material primarily written before 2020.
-The album peaked at position 85 on the Apple Music Brazil chart and received generally positive reviews from specialist websites such as Scream & Yell, Monkeybuzz, and Teoria Cultural.
-The group went on tour to promote the album, performing alongside several notable underground bands such as Eliminadorzinho, Sonhos Tomam Conta, and Gorduratrans.
+On 1 March, the debut studio album Olhar Pra Trás was released via streaming platforms, produced by Gustavo Schimer, and mixed and mastered by Nico Braganholo, who have worked with bands like Terno Rei and Jovem Dionisio and includes material written primarily before 2020.
+The album peaked at number 85 on the Apple Music Brazil chart and received generally positive reviews from music websites such as Scream & Yell, Monkeybuzz, and Teoria Cultural.
+The group later toured in support of the album, performing with acts such as Eliminadorzinho, Sonhos Tomam Conta, and Gorduratrans.
 Their profile rose significantly after opening for international acts such as Deafheaven in 12 March and Slowdive on 30 November 2023, as part of the Primavera Sound São Paulo festival's "Primavera na Cidade" program.
 Slowdive's Neil Halstead was photographed wearing a Terraplana T-shirt, which further drew attention to the band.
 The album was selected by the São Paulo Art Critics Association as one of the 50 best Brazilian albums of 2023.
 In July 2023, they released Ao Vivo na Vinícola, a live EP comprising five tracks from olhar pra trás, showcasing more visceral interpretations of the album's material.